 9.4.
 Safetyware Group Human Resources shall maintain all records of anti-bribery and anti-corruption briefing and training.

-Safetyware Group has put in place Whistleblowing Policies and Procedures to provide a “confidential and safe avenue for all Employees and Associated External Parties and members of the public to disclose any suspected, attempted or actual acts of bribery or corruption.
-Click on https://safetyware.com/whistle-blowing-policy/ for more details.
+Safetyware Group has put in place Whistleblowing Policies and Procedures to provide a “confidential and safe avenue for all Employees and Associated External Parties and members of the public to disclose any suspected, attempted, or actual acts of bribery or corruption.
+Please refer to Whistle Blowing Policy for more details.

 In the event of suspected, attempted or actual bribery or corruption committed by our Employees and Associated External Parties, Safetyware Group reserves the right to institute an investigation or enquires, either conducted internally or by an external party.